cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c -m 1
 ```

 We go through this invocation step by step.
 Selfie first compiles `selfie.c` to RISC-U code as instructed by the `-c` option.
-After that, selfie creates, in software, an *instance* or *context* of a RISC-U machine with 1MB of physical memory, as instructed by the `-m 1` option, loads the compiled RISC-U code into the machine's main memory, prepares program counter and stack, as discussed before, and then starts executing the loaded code.
+After that, selfie creates, in software, an *instance* or *context* of a RISC-U machine with 1MB of physical memory, as instructed by the `-m` option with parameter `1`, loads the compiled RISC-U code into the machine's main memory, prepares program counter and stack, as discussed before, and then starts executing the loaded code.
 When done, selfie prints a profile of what happened during execution, and then exits.
-The `-d 1` option is similar to the `-m 1` option except that all executed instructions are also printed on the console.
+The `-d` option is similar to the `-m` option except that all executed instructions are also printed on the console.
 Selfie implements compilation in the procedure `selfie_compile` and emulation in the procedure `selfie_run`.

 > Machine context for emulation